 What is an interrupted Aortic Arch (IAA)?

 Interrupted Aortic Arch (IAA) is a rare birth defect of the heart.
 Our hearts are comprised of four chambers, two upper chambers, the right atrium and left atrium, and two lower chambers, the right and left ventricles.
-The ventricles are the heart’s pumping chambers; blood from the heart flows into the Great Arteries, the Aorta and the Pulmonary Artery.
-The left ventricle pumps blood rich in oxygen through the Aorta to the body and brain, while the right ventricle pumps oxygen-poor blood out through the Pulmonary Artery to the lungs.
+The ventricles are the heart’s pumping chambers.
+Blood from the heart flows into the Great Arteries, the Aorta and the Pulmonary Artery.
+The left ventricle pumps blood rich in oxygen through the Aorta to the body and brain, while the right ventricle pumps oxygenpoor blood out through the Pulmonary Artery to the lungs.
 The Aorta runs upward toward the head then turns downward toward the body, to form the Aortic Arch.
 The part of the aorta below the arch is called the Descending Aorta, it supplies the lower body and legs.

 In most people, three blood vessels branch out of the aortic arch to supply the head and brain and the arms with oxygen-rich blood.
 In Interrupted Aortic Arch (IAA), the aorta is divided somewhere along the arch into separate blood vessels.
 Three variations of this problem exist, according to the place of the interruption.
-(Kindly see the figure, below.)
 The upper portion of the aorta still supplies the head and arms, but the flow to the lower body and legs is supplied by blood flowing from the pulmonary artery through a special fetal vessel and then into the Descending Aorta.

 Many fetuses with IAA also have another heart defect, called a ventricular septal defect or VSD.
 The right and left ventricles of the heart are separated by a wall of muscle called the ventricular septum; a hole in this wall is called a VSD.
 VSD’s are quite common, in fact they are the most common form of heart defect at birth.
 A VSD allows blood to cross between the two ventricles of the heart, causing oxygen-rich blood to mix with the oxygen-poor blood that is pumped by the right ventricle to the lungs.
 Other congenital heart defects, as well as other malformations, may also occur together with IAA.